What does PCB Fab Express do? What are your PCB and Assembly capabilities?

-We need gerber files (274X format ONLY), drill files, fabrication drawings and any Readme files.
+We need Gerber RS-274X or ODB++ file.
 Please make sure there are NO discrepancies in the information you provide.
 Drill file in excellon format and respective drill size and quantity information in Fabrication drawing or in text file.

 After you place your order online you can upload your design file on website.
 Or you can send your files to email@example.com.
 Please ensure that your Order number (eg FXA0012CD23) shows on the subject line of your email.